Foreign Self-Employment Income Reporting Guide

 Get My Price Estimate

-How to Reduce Your Self-Employment Tax Liability: Deductions & Credits
+How to Reduce Self-Employment Tax Liability?

 Unfortunately, there is no magic bullet to erase your US tax obligations when working abroad.
-However, the IRS does have options in place to help expat entrepreneurs reduce how much they have to pay.
+However, the IRS does have options to help expat entrepreneurs reduce how much they have to pay.
 These options include:

-2. Foreign LLC
+Use a Foreign Incorporated LLC

 Get Help With Your Foreign Self-Employment Taxes